elioengcomp/most-popular-jar/experiment/README.md

 ![Average time vs page size](charts/average_time_vs_page_size_within_concurrency_factor.png)

-The behavior at the graph's tail shows that from centain level of concurrency factor (~ 0.048) changes to Pages variable are more relevant to changing the response time than the concurrency factor.
+The behavior at the graph's tail shows that from certain level of concurrency factor (~ 0.048) changes to Pages variable are more relevant to changing the response time than the concurrency factor.

 ![Behavior at tail](charts/behavior_at_tail.png)